Impacts of packed bed polydispersity and deformation on fine particle transport: Introduction

-The second issue we consider relates to the influence of large bed particle deformation on the trapping threshold.
+The second issue we consider focuses on the influence of large bed particle deformation on the trapping threshold.
 The standard theoretical value for the geometrical trapping threshold of $R_{t0}=6.464$ is based on the assumption that the spheres are rigid and in point contact with their neighboring spheres.
-For all materials, some level of deformation occurs when particles make contact.
-This deformation can significantly influence the size of pore throats (see Fig.~\ref{fig:sch}(c)).
-If sufficiently large, deformation can result in the sealing of the pore throats.
+However, for all materials, some level of deformation occurs when particles make contact, as occurs in a diverse range of applications including pharmaceutical \cite{sunRelationshipTensileStrength2018} and biomedical applications \cite{dalyHydrogelMicroparticlesBiomedical2020}, nuclear reactors \cite{rycroftGranularFlowPebblebed2013}, ion exchange beds \cite{tiihonenElasticityIonexchangeResin2001}.
+In these and other scenarios the Young's moduli of the bed particles range from a few kilopascals to several gigapascals: 20 kPa for hydrogels \cite{dalyHydrogelMicroparticlesBiomedical2020} employed in biomedical applications, 0.0027-0.005 GPa for expanded polystyrene \cite{chenStaticDynamicMechanical2015}, 0.001-0.05 GPa for silicone rubber at small strain \cite{PropertiesSiliconeRubber}, 0.2-4 GPa for polymers \cite{amitay-sadovskyEvaluationYoungModulus1998,premalalComparisonMechanicalProperties2002}, 48-84 GPa for glass \cite{PropertiesFloatGlass}, 68 GPa for aluminum \cite{nayarMetalsDatabook1997}, and 200 GPa for steel \cite{nayarMetalsDatabook1997}.
+As a result of both the particle stiffness and different loading scenarios in various applications, the particle deformation can vary substantially, thereby significantly influencing the size of pore throats (see Fig.~\ref{fig:sch}(c)).
+If sufficiently large, deformation can even result in the complete closing of pore throats.
 An analogous problem occurs in DEM simulations in which forces between particles are based on the overlap between particles, shown as $\delta$ in Fig.~\ref{fig:sch}(c).